Create a Website Account - Manage notification subscriptions, save form progress and more.

-Payment can be made online as long as you have the ticket number and one of the following forms of payment; MasterCard, Visa or certain Debit cards (TD Canada Trust, Bank of Montreal, Scotiabank and RBC Royal Bank).
+Payment can be made online as long as you have the Notice or ticket number and one of the following forms of payment; MasterCard, Visa or certain Debit cards (TD Canada Trust, Bank of Montreal, Scotiabank and RBC Royal Bank).
 Payment may also be made by calling the Licences & Bylaws Department at 604-467-7305 (press 2 for ticket payments) we accept Visa, MasterCard or American Express.
 Payments can also be made in person at 11995 Haney Place, Maple Ridge, BC via cash, debit card, cheque, Visa, MasterCard, or American Express.
 Or you can mail us a cheque (made payable to the City of Maple Ridge) to the above address, please include either a copy of the ticket or be sure to clearly identify the ticket # on the cheque.

-Both parking tickets and municipal tickets can be paid online as long as you have the ticket number and one of the following forms of payment; MasterCard, Visa or certain Debit cards (TD Canada Trust, Bank of Montreal, Scotiabank and RBC Royal Bank).
+A Bylaw Notice and Municipal Ticket (MTI) can be paid online as long as you have the Notice or ticket number and one of the following forms of payment; MasterCard, Visa or certain Debit cards (TD Canada Trust, Bank of Montreal, Scotiabank and RBC Royal Bank).

-Disputes must be in writing by the Registered Owner of the vehicle shown on the ICBC insurance documents and they must be submitted within 14 days of the date the ticket was issued.
-You may download a ticket dispute form or write a letter to the Licences & Bylaws Department be sure to include the ticket number, the reason for disputing and the registered owner’s contact information (address, phone number, email address).
+Disputes must be in writing and be submitted within fourteen (14) days of the Notice or ticket issue date.
+A dispute form may be submitted or submit a letter to the Bylaw, Licensing & Community Safety Department, including the Notice or ticket number, the reason for disputing and disputant’s contact information (name, address, phone number, email address).